anarisris/bookdiary/README.md

 ### January
 User Story Mapping: Discover the Whole Story, Build the Right Product - Jeff Patton
 Walk Trough Walls: A Memoir - Marina Abramović

+## Wishlist
+Code: The Hidden Language of Computer Hardware and Software - Charles Petzold New Scientist: The Origin of (almost) Everything
+Blankets - Craig Thompson
+Persepolis - Marjane Satrapi
+How the Mind Works - Steven Pinker